 Try the football hold if your baby is fighting you in cross cradle.
 If that works better it's likely your baby has tension in their head, neck and shoulders which makes cross-cradle too difficult or painful for them.

 Try feeding your baby laying down.
 If it's better it might be that they have a problem curling their body forward like they'd need to for cross cradle.
 The tension in their back can be pulling them backwards instead of forwards.
-These are the babies that arch their back and push away
+These are the babies that arch their back and push away.

 Why does this happen?

-All together this can cause the insides of your baby's body to feel pinched, pulled, twisted or compressed.
+As your baby's body grew bigger inside of you, the space around them got smaller.
+And during their birth their body was squeezed by powerful contractions.
+This can cause their body to feel pinched, pulled, twisted or compressed.
 That's why your baby cries when they don't like certain positions like being on their back, tummy, side or in the car seat.